The Sun's Supergranulation: Observational characterization

 \subsubsection{Internetwork fields}

-One of the major advances on solar magnetism in the last ten years has been the detection of quiet Sun magnetic fields at scales much smaller than that of granulation \cite[e.g.][]{dominguez03b,berger04,trujillo04,rouppe05,lites08}.
-The ubiquity of these fields and their energetics suggest that the dynamics of internetwork fields could also be an important piece of the supergranulation puzzle (see also Section~\ref{cycle} below).
-It is therefore useful to recall their main properties before discussing the physics of supergranulation in the next sections.
-Note that the following summary is not meant to be exhaustive.
-For a dedicated review, we refer the reader to the recent work of \cite{dewijn09}.
+One of the important advances on solar magnetism in the last two decades has been the detection of quiet Sun magnetic fields at scales much smaller than that of granulation \cite[e.g.,][]{dominguez03b,berger04,trujillo04,rouppe05,lites08}.
+The ubiquity of these fields and their energetics suggest that the dynamics of internetwork fields could also be a piece of the supergranulation puzzle.
+The following summary is not meant to be exhaustive.
+For a more detailed presentation, we refer the reader to the reviews of \cite{dewijn09} and \cite{stenflo13}.
 Internetwork fields refer to mixed-polarity fields that populate the interior of supergranules.
-Their strength is on average thought to be much weaker than that of network fields, but magnetic bright points are also observed in the internetwork, \citep[e.g.][]{muller83,nisenson03,dewijn05,lites08}.
-Besides, network and internetwork fields are known to be in permanent interaction \citep[e.g.][]{martin88}.
-In the light of nowadays high-resolution observations, the historical dichotomy between network and internetwork fields appears to be rather blurred (this point will be further discussed in Section~\ref{prelim}).

-Internetwork magnetism was originally discovered by \cite{livingston71,livingston75} and subsequently studied by many authors \citep[e.g.][]{martin88,keller94,lin95} at resolutions not exceeding 1" (730~km).
+Their strength is on average thought to be much weaker than that of network fields, but magnetic bright points are also observed in the internetwork, \citep[e.g.,][]{muller83,nisenson03,dewijn05,lites08}.
+Besides, network and internetwork fields are known to be in permanent interaction \citep[e.g.,][]{martin88}.
+In fact, in the light of nowadays high-resolution observations and numerical MHD simulations (see Sect.~\ref{simmhd}), the historical distinction between network and internetwork fields cannot be easily justified on dynamical grounds, as the two appear to be part of a complex multiscale dynamics involving some local dynamical intensification process.
+Internetwork magnetism was originally discovered by \cite{livingston71,livingston75} and subsequently studied by many authors \citep[e.g.,][]{martin88,keller94,lin95} at resolutions not exceeding 1" (730~km).
 Observations with the solar telescope at La Palma observatory revealed the existence of such fields at scales comparable and even smaller than the granulation scale \citep{dominguez03b,roudier04,rouppe05}.
-Recent studies based on Hinode observations \citep{orozco07,lites08} reported magnetic field variations at scales comparable to or smaller than 100~km.
+Studies based on Hinode observations \citep{orozco07,lites08} reported magnetic field variations at scales comparable to or smaller than 100~km.